 Any employee or student anticipating travel to CDC Level 2 or 3 countries is strongly discouraged from doing so.
 The College is mandating that any students or employees with travel plans out-of-state or internationally for official campus business register their plans.
 SUNY and New York state guidelines require anyone returning to the U.S. from another country to receive COVID-19 testing.
-Anyone traveling to another country will be required to notify their local health department, self-quarantine for 14 days and will not be permitted to come to campus for two weeks upon their return.
+Anyone traveling to another country will be required to notify their local health department, self-quarantine for 14 days (updated to 10 days by New York as of Dec.
+29, 2020) and will not be permitted to come to campus for 10 days upon their return.